By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 The textbooks tell us there is a difference between Fear and Anxiety.
 The researchers use some specific criteria to differentiate the two.
-In our own lives, even without looking it up in the dictionary we know if we are anxious or in fear.
-Like so many other words, fear and anxiety may have different meaning to different people.
+In our own lives, even without looking it up in the dictionary, we know if we are anxious or in fear.
+Like so many other words, fear and anxiety may have different meanings to different people.

 Fear is about a sense of specific danger.
 We are afraid of a person with a gun or an animal chasing us.
 We might also be afraid of a relationship like marriage or an act like public speaking.